Reliable Deck Repairs for McQueeney Homes

 Where do deck boards often rot first?

 Regular maintenance—such as sealing, staining, and keeping gaps clear for drainage—helps prevent these problem areas from breaking down.
-Annual inspections of these problem areas let you catch rot before it spreads.
+Inspecting these high risk spots annually allows you to address rot early before it spreads across the deck.

 Will homeowners insurance cover deck repair?